Economics of corruption: Corruption and growth of GDP

 Corruption breeds inefficiencies that may affect the static level of output.
 In order for corruption to affect economic growth as a whole, it must affect population growth, capital accumulation, or total factor productivity.
 A 1995 study by Paulo Mauro shows that capital accumulation, in the form of investment, is negatively correlated with corruption, particularly foreign direct investment.
-Due to the fact that technological advances are primarily driven by investment, this correlation also reveals that corruption can negatively affect total factor productivity.
+Because technological advances are primarily driven by investment, this correlation also reveals that corruption can negatively affect total factor productivity.

 According to Pak Hung Mo, political instability is the most important channel through which corruption affects economic growth.
 This study shows that a 1% increase in the corruption level means that the growth rate is reduced by about 0.72%.
 In other words, a one-unit increase in the corruption index reduces the growth rate by 0.545 percentage points.

-Furthermore, income inequality harms the economy, on the contrary, according to new OECD analysis, reducing income inequality would boost economic growth.
+Furthermore, income inequality harms the economy.
+According to new OECD analysis, reducing income inequality would boost economic growth.
 For instance, Mexico's rising inequality knocked off more than 10 percentage points off growth over the past two decades up to the Great Recession.
 Besides, there are countries like Spain, France, and Ireland, where greater equality helped increase GDP per capita before the crisis.

 The OECD study also finds evidence, that the main mechanism through which inequality affects growth is by undermining education opportunities for children from families with poor socioeconomic status, which measures a person's work experience and also a person's or family's economic and social position to others, which lowers social mobility.